Bad breath, gum disease, decay, tooth loss will be the long term consequence of not brushing your teeth regularly.

 If you have gone without brushing your teeth you probably know how bad it feels when you don’t.

-That was just after 24 hours and the results of my plaque disclosing tests clearly showed the importance of brushing.
+The photo of my teeth above was just after 24 hours and the results of my plaque disclosing tests clearly showed the importance of brushing.

 Likely results of not brushing your teeth